ualibweb/UALIB_ChemStructures/README.md

  * UALIB_Chemical_Structures_REGID.ods (LibreOffice Calc)
  * UALIB_Chemical_Structures_REGID.csv (tab delimited)
- * UALIB_Chemical_Structures_REGID.sdf (SDfile)
+ * UALIB_Chemical_Structures_REGID.sdf (SDfile) - **CAUTION:** the compiled REGID SDfile is provided as a convenience (and intended for our own internal use), please be aware that the SMILES are reprocessed from the .csv to create the RDKit connection tables and thus differ from the workflows outlined above.
+As a result, unknown changes to molecules may be incorporated.
+We recommend downloading our data directly from PubChem instead.

+2. **/StructureData/KnowItAll_processed_csv** - KnowItAll 2018 processed SMILES and InChI compiled CSV files submitted to PubChem.

 2. **/StructureData/raw/CA_Marvin_19.27.0** - files in here are the original ChemAxon MarvinSketch v19.27 .mrv, .smi, and .inchikey chemical structure files.

-2. **/StructureData/raw/CSV** - files in here are the original indexing files which include ChemAxon MarvinSketch v19.27 SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.
+3. **/StructureData/raw/CSV** - original indexing files which
+include ChemAxon MarvinSketch v19.27 SMILES, InChIKeys (v1.05 as computed by ChemAxon molconvert v19.27.0), our internal REGID, substance name, thesis citation, and permalink.

 3. **/StructureData/rdkit_processed_csv** - same as number 2, only adding RDKit kekulized SMILES (RDKit 2019.09.2 release), calculated InChI and InChIKeys for the substances(InChIs v1.05 as computed by RDKit 2019.09.2 release).

-4. **/StructureData/rdkit_processed_sdf** - SDfile containing RDKit connection table, and
+4. **/StructureData/rdkit_processed_sdf** - SDfiles containing RDKit connection table, and
 the following SDfile data: SMILES (RDKit 2019.09.2 release), InChI (v1.05 as computed by RDKit 2019.09.2 release), our internal REGID, substance name, thesis citation, and permalink.
 These files are submitted to PubChem.
+Note if you see multiple SDfiles for the same thesis, some manual modifications were made to the file such as adding dative bond annotations or removing non-descriptive substance names.
+These files will end with the word _edited.
+The _edited files are what was submitted to PubChem in cases where there are multiple SDfiles for the same thesis.

 ## References